 - Advance as fast as good cutting action will permit

-- Do not jerk; maintain slight leading angle toward direction of cut
+- Do not jerk; maintain a slight leading angle toward the direction of cut

-- Slow down, let cutting stream sever corner at bottom
+- Slow down, let cutting stream sever corner at the bottom

 - Continue steady forward motion until tip has cleared end.